-GMMD 412 EXPERIMENTAL DIGITAL VIDEO
+GMMD 412 EXPERIMENTAL DIGITAL VIDEO Fall/Spring, 3 credit hours video works.

-This course builds upon the technical, compositional and production techniques learned in GMMD 301 and GMMD 102.
-Through tutorials, studio assignments, critiques, and research, students will utilize advanced techniques and conceptual approaches to produce and critique several digital video works.
 Students will combine the elements of performance, scripting, sound, computer graphics, and video techniques, as well as have in-group discussions about student- and professional-produced films.
 Three hours lecture per week.
 Prerequisites: Digital Photography (GMMD 201) and Introduction to Design (GMMD 102), or permission of instructor.